cnbbooks/lfe-casting-spels/book/part3/2-nonglob.md

 ## Non-Global State

 What are the alternatives to global state?
-One of the most common techniques functional programming languages like LFE, is to pass data from one function to the other.
+One of the most common techniques in functional programming languages like LFE, is to pass data from one function to the other.
 If a function needs to change data, then it outputs a new copy of the data with the change, and this changed data is then passed to other functions.

 In LFE, a common *pattern* (something you *do* want to do) is to create a "state" data structure, and pass this around.
 You can use *property lists* for this, but *records* are more common.
 The most recent versions of Erlang allow the use of *maps*.